D. B. Sweeney: Career

 In 1990, Sweeney starred as Treplev in Jeff Cohen's contemporary adaptation of Anton Chekhov's classic The Seagull at a small Off-Broadway theater (the RAPP Arts Center) in New York's Alphabet City neighborhood.
 His co-star was a then unknown Laura Linney, making her New York stage debut as Nina.
 The New York Times called Sweeney's performance "bold and exciting".

 Sweeney guest-starred in the television series The Edge of Night and Spenser: For Hire.
 In films, he has played Jackie Willow, a Vietnam-era soldier, in Francis Ford Coppola's Gardens of Stone (1987), navigator 1st Lt.
 Phil Lowenthal in Memphis Belle (1990), and Travis Walton in Fire in the Sky (1993).
 He also played former ice hockey player Doug Dorsey in The Cutting Edge (1992), Shoeless Joe Jackson in Eight Men Out (1988), and Dish Boggett in Lonesome Dove (1989).

 He was a regular cast member on C-16 from 1997 to 1998.

 After voicing Aladar the Iguanodon in the 2000 Disney animated film Dinosaur, Sweeney played Michael Whitman in Life as We Know It.
 He later returned to Disney to play Kenai's older brother Sitka in Disney's Brother Bear.

 Sweeney has guest-starred on various television series, including House (2006) as Crandall, an ex-bandmate of Dr. Gregory House; Jericho as John Goetz, employee of a private military contractor (2006–2008); Castle as a Los Angeles detective (2011), and more.
 He played FBI Special Agent Morris on The Closer and Major Crimes.
 He also had recurring roles as U.S. Marshal Sam Kassmeyer, assigned to protect Haley and Jack Hotchner on Criminal Minds (2009); as Peter Emory in season 1 of Crash (2008); as Carter in The Event (2010); and as Larry on Two and a Half Men (2013–2014).

 He is currently the voice-over artist for the OWN: Oprah Winfrey Network, and his large body of voiceover work includes three seasons of Fox Sports Net's Beyond the Glory and National Geographic Television's Ice Pilots.
 Past ad campaigns include Bud Light, Lincoln cars, Conoco-Phillips, John Deere, Major League Baseball, and Coca-Cola.

 Sweeney plays Captain John Trent in the horror web series Universal Dead.
 In late June 2010, it was announced that Universal Dead will be made into a feature film.
 As of 2023, the film has not appeared.

 In 2012, Sweeney voiced the adult Avatar Aang in the first and second seasons of The Legend of Korra, the sequel series of Avatar: The Last Airbender.
 He currently narrates the reality television series Mountain Men.

 In 2017, Sweeney plays a pastor in The Resurrection of Gavin Stone.

 Personal life

-In April 2000, Sweeney married Ashley Vachon; they have a son, Cade, and a daughter, Cody.
+In April 2000, Sweeney married Ashley Vachon.
 They divorced in 2023.